texfaq/texfaq.github.io/FAQ-dtx.md

 same file.
 This format in fact originated before the days of the LaTeX project as one of the ''Mainz'' series of packages.
-A documented source file conventionally has the suffix `dtx`, and will normally be 'stripped' before use with LaTeX; an installation (`ins`) file is normally provided, to automate this process of removing comments for speed of loading.
+A documented source file conventionally has the suffix `dtx`, and will normally be ''stripped'' before use with LaTeX; an installation (`ins`) file is normally provided, to automate this process of removing comments for speed of loading.
 If the `ins` file is available, you may process _it_